jaydestro/aksbicep/README.md

 ## Deployment

 * Create a unique [Azure Resource Group](https://cda.ms/2nG).
 We're using this as a paramater for several portions of the workshop, so please ensure the name is unique.
-For example `aksbicepjagord01`
+For example `aksbicepcreate`

 Shell enviroment variables: